AKhadhraoui47/Yocto_Rpi_IMU/README.md

 > We will go through some other key components and elements of Yocto project while advancing in my project analysis.

+## Project Study

+My project consists of building a custom Raspberry Pi 4 custom linux image with Yocto that ensures connectivity over Wi-Fi and communication with the MPU6050 sensor.
+All these tasks are desired to be launched automatically so we will go through the major steps to achieve these requirements.
 ## References